SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/system-user/get-system-user-ticket.md

 ---
+title: How to exchange system user token for system user ticket
-title: get_system_user_ticket
+uid: get_system_user_ticket
-description: How to exchange system user token for system user ticketspaces.
+description: How to exchange a system user token for a system user ticket
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide so.envir: cloud           # cloud or onsite so.client: online               # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: cloud
+so.client: online
 ---

 # How to exchange system user token for system user ticket